Jdtanacredi/safPlatformCodeTest/README.md

 ## Testing

-to run the tests for FundCalculator simply run the rspec command from the root folder.
+To run the tests for FundCalculator simply run the rspec command from the root folder.
 You can also call the file specifically with the command below:

 `rspec FundCalculator_spec.rb`